-We can use the following one command to generate both the private key and the CSR.
+We can also use the following one command to generate both the private key and the CSR using one command.
 It is advised to issue a new private key each time we generate a CSR.

 openssl req -new -newkey rsa:2048 -nodes -keyout your_domain.key -out your_domain.csr

 - req – indicates that we want a CSR

 - –new –newkey – generate a new key